brack3t/Djrill/docs/usage/sending_mail.rst

 ..
 These attributes are in the same order as they appear in the Mandrill API docs...

+.. attribute:: important

+    ``Boolean``: whether Mandrill should send this message ahead of non-important ones.

 .. attribute:: track_opens

     ``Boolean``: whether Mandrill should enable open-tracking for this message.